MrDroid17/All_About_Version_Control/Git_commands.md

-*  $ git add <file1> <file2> … <fileN>
+Git Add Recap

 The git add command is used to move files from the Working Directory to the Staging Index.

+$ git add <file1> <file2> … <fileN>

 This command:

-	    * takes a space-separated list of file names
-	    * alternatively, the period . can be used in place of a list of files to tell Git to add the current directory (and all nested files)
+    takes a space-separated list of file names alternatively, the period . can be used in place of a list of files to tell Git to add the current directory (and all nested files)

-*  $ git commit
+Git Commit Recap

 The git commit command takes files from the Staging Index and saves them in the repository.

+$ git commit

 This command:

-		* will open the code editor that is specified in your configuration
+    will open the code editor that is specified in your configuration (check out the Git configuration step from the first lesson to configure your editor)

 Inside the code editor:

-	    * a commit message must be supplied
+    a commit message must be supplied
-	    * lines that start with a # are comments and will not be recorded
-	    * save the file after adding a commit message
-	    * close the editor to make the commit
+    lines that start with a # are comments and will not be recorded save the file after adding a commit message close the editor to make the commit

-*  $ git diff
+Git Diff Recap

 To recap, the git diff command is used to see changes that have been made but haven't been committed, yet:

+$ git diff

 This command displays:

-    	* the files that have been modified
+    the files that have been modified
-    	* the location of the lines that have been added/removed
-    	* the actual changes that have been made
+    the location of the lines that have been added/removed the actual changes that have been made